Compost Tea

 What is compost tea?

-Basically, compost tea is the solution you get when you place a certain amount of compost (or vermicompost) along with some extra nutrients into a bucket of water equipped with a small pump that bubbles air into the water--like in an aquarium, for a day or two.
+Basically, compost tea is the solution you get when you place some compost (or vermicompost) along with some extra nutrients into a bucket of water equipped with a small pump that bubbles air into the water--like in an aquarium, for a day or two.
 This is not to be confused with leaving compost in a bucket of water to sit for a couple of days.
 Without an air pump, the resulting solution would contain mostly bad-smelling anaerobic bacteria that might even be dangerous.
-The bubbling action of the pump separates the microbes from the compost while keeping them alive and allowing them to multiply producing billions of beneficial, aerobic microbes in several gallons of water.
+The bubbling action of the pump separates the microbes from the compost while keeping them alive and allowing them to multiply, producing billions of beneficial, aerobic microbes in several gallons of water.
 The resulting mix should not smell bad.

 How do the microbes help in the garden?